 Ship Types Special Feature Notations Remarks 6.
-Cargo Ship (2017) - HC (12) General Dry Cargo (15-1) Wood Chip Carrier (15-2) Cement Carrier (15-3) Livestock Carrier (15-4) Deck Cargo Ship (15-5) (15-1): This notation shall be assigned to all self-propelled general dry cargo ships of 500 GT and above carrying solid cargoes and the additional requirements for General Dry Cargo Ship specified in Pt 1, Ch 2, Sec 14 of the Rules are to be applied.
-However the following ships are to be omitted. - bulk carriers and double skin bulk carriers subject to General Dry Cargo(Double Skin) (15-6) Liquid Cargo(Category OS only) (15-7) Container (15-8) (2019) the enhanced survey programme(ESP) - dedicated container carriers - ro-ro cargo ships - refrigerated cargo ships - dedicated wood chip carriers (A ship that is specially designed to carry wood chip)(15-2) - dedicated cement carriers (A ship that is specially designed to carry cement)(15-3) livestock carriers (A ship that is specially designed to carry livestock)(15-4) deck cargo ships (A ship that is designed to carry cargo exclusively above deck without any access for cargo below deck)(15-5) general dry cargo ships of double side-skin construction, with double side-skin extending for the entire length of the cargo area, and for the entire height of the cargo hold to the upper deck(15-6) (15-7): This notation shall be assigned to ships carrying only liquid cargoes in bulk classified as pollution category OS, which are not subject to IBC code, specified in Pt 7, Ch 6, Sec 18 of the Rules.
-(15-8): Even though cell guides are not installed on ships, but shall be assigned to the ships carrying containers generally by means of approved container securing fittings and stowage method in accordance with Annex 7-2, Pt 7 of the Guidance. (e.g. Multi-Purpose Ship) (2019) 7.
-Ore Carrier 'ESP' (16 (2018) no MP1) GRAB[X]2) (16): The notation "ESP" shall be assigned to ships which are constructed generally with single deck, two longitudinal bulkheads and a double bottom throughout the cargo length area and intended primarily to carry ore cargoes in the centre holds only.
-(Typical midship sections are given in Fig 4) Fig 4 Typical midship sections of Ore Carrier 'ESP' 1) : This notation shall be assigned to ships has not been designed for loading and unloading in multiple ports as Pt 7 Annex 7-10 of the Guidance.
-2) : This notation shall be assigned to ships with holds designed for loading/unloading by grabs having a maximum specific weight up to [X] tons in compliance with the requirements of Pt 7, Ch 2, 101.
+Cargo Ship (2017) - HC (12-2) General Dry Cargo (15-1) Wood Chip Carrier (15-2) Cement Carrier (15-3) Livestock Carrier (15-4) Deck Cargo Ship (15-5) (12-2): The additional notation, HC , is normally assigned to a ship with the double bottom structure specially strengthened for the carriage of heavy cargoes having mass density, γ , specified in Pt 3, Ch 7, 101.
+7 of the Rules, not less than $1.25(t/m^3)$.
+(2022) General Dry Cargo(Double Skin) (15-6) Liquid Cargo(Category OS only) (15-7) Container (15-8) (2019) eral dry cargo ships of 500 GT and above carrying solid cargoes and the additional requirements for General Dry Cargo Ship specified in Pt 1, Ch 2, Sec 15 of the Rules are to be applied.
+However the following ships are to be omitted. - bulk carriers and double skin bulk carriers subject to the enhanced survey programme(ESP) - dedicated container carriers - ro-ro cargo ships - refrigerated cargo ships - dedicated wood chip carriers (A ship that is specially designed to carry wood chip)(15-2) - dedicated cement carriers (A ship that is specially designed to carry cement)(15-3) livestock carriers (A ship that is specially designed to carry livestock)(15-4) deck cargo ships (A ship that is designed to carry cargo exclusively above deck without any access for cargo below deck)(15-5) general dry cargo ships of double side-skin construction, with double side-skin extending for the entire le of the cargo area, and for the entire height of cargo hold to the upper deck (15-6) (15-7): This notation shall be assigned to ships carrying only liquid cargoes in bulk classified as pollution category OS, which are not subject to IBC code, specified in Pt 7, Ch 6, Sec 18 of the Rules.
+(15-8): Even though cell guides are not installed on ships, but shall be assigned to the ships carrying containers generally by means of approved container securing fittings and stowage method in accordance with Annex 7-2 , Pt 7 of the Guidance. (e.g. Multi-Purpose Ship) (2019) 7.
+Ore Carrier 'ESP' (16) (2018) no MP1) GRAB[X]2) (16): The notation "ESP" shall be assigned to ships which are constructed generally with single deck, two longitudinal bulkheads and a double bottom throughout the cargo length area and intended primarily to carry ore cargoes in the centre holds only.
+(Typical midship sections are given in Fig 4) Fig 4 Typical midship sections of Ore Carrier 'ESP' 1): This notation shall be assigned to ships has not been designed for loading and unloading in multiple ports as Pt 7 Annex 7-10 of the Guidance.
+2): This notation shall be assigned to ships with holds designed for loading/unloading by grabs having a maximum specific weight up to [X] tons in compliance with the requirements of Pt 7, Ch 2, 101.
 2 of the Guidance.